AH764059/Unit-4-CompSci-Project/README.md

 score, on different txt file.

 To run this program, select NewtonAppleDodgeGame.java as the main file.
+Make sure that "newton.png" is in a folder called "Images".

 My goal for this project was to better understand how to work with Java Swing.